cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/holistic-epistemology-metaphysics-structural-realism.md

 > Just as a side remark:
 > The psychoanalyst [Elliott Jaques](https://en.wikipedia.org/wiki/Elliott_Jaques) coined the terms Engaged Direct Awareness and Disengaged Conscious Languaging in the book [The Life and Behavior of Living Organisms: A General Theory](https://www.amazon.com/Life-Behavior-Living-Organisms-General/dp/0275975010) to describe two different activities: in the moment coordination, and conscious thinking in the mind.
-> Engaged Direct Awareness (EDA) is the immediate, embodied, nonverbal “felt” awareness while acting in the world.
+> Engaged Direct Awareness (EDA) is the immediate, embodied, nonverbal "felt" awareness while acting in the world.
 > Disengaged Conscious Languaging (DCL) is a reflective, language based, distancing mode that names, represents, and reasons about experience.